 I am passionate about open source and have contributed to a number of projects.
 Most notably, I am the architect and project lead for Appium [source], a popular cross-platform, language-agnostic mobile app testing framework.

 The best place to find up-to-date information about my open source involvement is my GitHub profile.

-I've spoken at dozens of conferences and meetups around the world on various topics, mainly to do with automated web and mobile app testing.
+I've spoken at dozens of conferences and meetups around the world on various topics, mainly to do with automated web and mobile app testing, and open source development.
 Here are a few links to videos and slides of presentations I've given:

 I have co-founded two companies and have several other side projects which I maintain: